 Owners may become aware that their dog has suddenly begun to drink lots of water.
+The medical term for this condition is polydipsia.
 This may be the clue to a number of disorders, some only transitory, others of a more serious, chronic nature.

 We may notice that the dog’s bowl is constantly empty or the dog may be observed licking at taps or lapping at every puddle while on a walk.
 Cats may be observed licking the bathroom tiles or hopping into the bath or sink.

-- Diarrhea: A temporary attack of diarrhea will be associated with an increased water intake.
-The two most frequent causes of diarrhea are wrong feeding and worms.
+Diarrhea has a high water content, so a temporary attack of diarrhea will be associated with an increased water intake.
+The two most frequent causes of diarrhea are a poorly balanced diet and worms.
 It is a mistake to keep up the bread and milk type of food when the puppies have been weaned.

-- Inflammation: Dogs with an inflamed throat or with tonsillitis will lap small quantities of water frequently while refusing solid food.
+Dogs with an inflamed throat or with tonsillitis will lap small quantities of water frequently while refusing solid food.
+Water is easier and less painful to swallow and the cool temperature will help soothe them.
+The same is true if the inflammation is in the stomach.
+Cool water helps to relieve some of the discomfort.

-- Constipation: Dogs with long-standing constipation seem only interested in drinking copious amounts of water.
+Dogs with long-standing constipation seem only interested in drinking copious amounts of water.
+Dogs are intelligent creatures and if they are struggling to pass bowel movements, they will instinctively drink more water.

 Diabetes is a disorder of the carbohydrate metabolism of the dog caused by a deficiency of the hormone insulin.